 2. Policy Types

-• Fixed Version Policy: Points to a specific, committed build version of the application.
+• Fixed Version Policy: Points to a specific, committed build version of the project.
 This policy ensures that no unexpected updates are introduced and is typically used for UAT and Production environments.

 3. Version Control and Flexibility